Donors and Partners

 In Racha mountains, SlovakAid supports our intervention to strengthen the local population to cope with the economic consequences of the Covid-19 pandemic through material and technical support to small and medium enterprises (SMEs) and socially vulnerable families.

-The Czech-UNDP Trust Fund is another donor that funds Caritas Czech Republic´s interventions in Georgia.
+Czech-UNDP Partnership for SDGs is another donor that funds Caritas Czech Republic´s interventions in Georgia.

 Israel´s Agency for International Development Cooperation contributed with material donations to two Czech Caritas´ ongoing projects.
 For Zugdidi Cancer Screening Center, MASHAV bought medical material and for inclusive kindergarten in Tbilisi, MASHAV donated toys and other materials, with which kids with autism spectrum disorder can play.